idaholab/moose/doc/content/source/materials/ComplianceSensitivity.md

 ## Description

 The `ComplianceSensitivity` material class extends the `StrainEnergyDensity` class to compute the compliance sensitivity in a material.
 This class is particularly useful in topology optimization problems, where the sensitivity of the compliance to design variables is required.
-The class takes into account the design density and filtered design density variables, as well as the penalty power for the SIMP method, and Young's modulus values for the material.
+The class takes into account the design density, the penalty power for the SIMP method, and Young's modulus values for the material.

 ## Example Input File